ramadhansya/todolist/README.md

 # TodoList_React

 This project is todo list website using reactJS.
 In this website you can create, update, delete your todo list.
-This will help you be more productive
+This will help you be more productive.
+All data will be put on your localstorage.
+So, when you closing the site it will not lost.

 # Additional libraries
 * fontawesome for beautiful icon